Eren3567/Swift_Task/README.md

 # Saving by listing the photos in the album (FirstFirebaseApplication)

 General Explanation...
 I designed to create an email address and password with Firebase authentication.
-I went into the albums on the phone, selected photos and uploaded them to Firebase storage.
+I entered into the albums on the phone, selected photos and uploaded them to Firebase storage.
 I made a list and showed it to the user